Shrinkage Methods for Treatment Choice: Shrinkage methods

-In the previous sections, we consider the shrinkage rules that shrink toward the average of the estimates.
-However, this section considers shrinkage rules that shrink toward the regression estimates and proposes the choice of shrinkage factors under the following assumption:
+In the previous sections, we consider the shrinkage rules that shrink toward the average of $\hat{\bm{\theta}}$.
+However, there are other options for shrinkage locations.
+In this section, we consider shrinkage rules that shrink toward other estimates such as a regression estimate, a weighted average estimate, and so on.
+Concretely, we consider the following shrinkage rules: